otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/assessments/Project-Descriptor.md

 - the key data exchanged between client and server;
 - the major components involved;
 - relationships between components; and
-- external dependencies (e.g. third-party APIs or libraries), if any.
+- external dependencies, e.g., third-party APIs or libraries, if any.

 Accompany each diagram with a **100–150 word explanation** that: